 Select date_sub('2020-05-24',interval -2 day) AS result;

 In the above query, we have passed a negative 2-day interval as our second parameter.
 Therefore, in the output,2 day is added in the starting or initial day.

 Select date_sub('2020-02-29',interval -2 day) AS result;

-In the above query the start date is 2020-02-29 and the second argument i.e. interval is a negative interval of 2 day.
-Technically, output of the query must be 2020-02-30 which is an invalid date as there is no 30th day in February month.
-Therefor the output of the query is 2 march 2020.
+In the above query, the start date is 2020-02-29 and the second argument i.e. interval is a negative interval of 2 day.
+Technically, the output of the query must be 2020-02-30 which is an invalid date as there is no 30th day in February month.
+Therefore the output of the query is 2 March 2020.

 Select date_sub('2020-02-35',interval -2 Day) AS result;0

 In the below example, 2020-02-35 is an invalid date; therefore, it gives the output as NULL along with a warning message in the output console.

 Select date_sub(null,interval 1 Day) AS result;

 Since, In the above query, we have passed a null value in the initial date value as our first parameter then whatever we will give as an interval in the second argument will output a null value